nhthieu/nhthieu.github.io/src/content/projects/my-website.md

 Hi, this is my personal website to showcase my profile and my projects.
 I sometimes write tech and non-tech related blogs on the website too.

-I did write a thorough [blog post](/blog/tech-stack) about the technical details of the website, so feel free to check it out.
+I did write a [blog post](/blog/tech-stack) about the technical details of the website, so feel free to check it out.

-**Some of the key features include:**
+**Some of the features include:**

 - Built with Astro and Preact
 - Styled with Tailwind CSS
-- *To come: Blog comments*
+- [ ] To come: blog comments, i18n, gallery section